L0ZPi3CK/Chess-SDL/README.md

-<h1>To run the game just download the folder "Chess" and run ProjectS.exe !!!</h1>
+<h1>To run the game just download the folder "Chess" and run ProjectS.exe</h1>

+<h1> If u want to build a solution follow the steps below </h1>

 First, after downloading the folder you have to make sure that path to SDL2 is correct Open .sln file, go to properties an check:
 1. VC++ Directories: